ksurendra/free-technology-education/README.md

-# free-technology-education
-Curated list of technology courses offered for free
+# Curated List of Technology Education Offered For Free

+## Contribution
+Please raise a PR